gabriel-ferreras/ChipSeqPipeline/README.md

 ## What does it do?

   * Quality control reads using fastQC
-  * Map reads to genome using Bowtie2
+  * Map reads to reference genome using Bowtie2
-  * Call peaks for multiple combinations of samples using MACS2
+  * Call peaks for each sample using MACS2
   * Motifs-finding using findMotifsGenome.pl
-  * A differential analysis using R
+  * Asociation of the peaks to target genes using ChIPseeker
+  * Overlap of target genes from samples using Venndiagram
+  * Analysis of enrichment in terms of gene ontology (GO) and Kyoto Encycopedia of Genes and Genomes (KEGG) using clusterProfiler

 ## What does it output?

   * QC reports
   * Genome index
-  * Bam files
+  * Bam and bam.bai files
   * Peak annotation files
-  * Differential analysis report
+  * Motifs-finding analysis reports
+  * Analysis of enrichment in terms of gene ontology (GO) and Kyoto Encycopedia of Genes and Genomes (KEGG) analysis plots

 ## Dependencies